-The Civic Engagement Office (CEO) facilitates hundreds of service and leadership opportunities for students across Cornell.
-A student working with the CEO might chair a planning committee for Cornell’s nationally-recognized Relay for Life, complete an intense week of service at sites across the country through an Alternative Spring Break trip, or connect with one of many local volunteer opportunities in the greater Cornell community.
+The Civic Engagement program at Cornell facilitates service and leadership opportunities for students at Cornell.
+A student working with the center might chair a planning committee for Cornell’s nationally-recognized Relay for Life, complete an intense week of service at sites across the country through an Alternative Spring Break trip, or connect with one of many local volunteer opportunities in the greater Cornell community.

-No matter how students become involved, the CEO is dedicated to helping them follow their passions, build their skills, and prepare for a lifetime of service and leadership.
-Inspired by this mission, reflecting the values of the college, and positioned at the forefront of thematic trends in higher education, the CEO has developed into a vibrant and growing component of the co-curricular experience of Cornell.
+No matter how students become involved, we are dedicated to helping them explore, build their skills, gain experiences, and create direction for a lifetime of active citizenship.
+Inspired by this mission, reflecting the values of the college, and positioned at the forefront of thematic trends in higher education, we have developed into a vibrant and growing component of the experience at Cornell.

-The Civic Engagement Office supports a number of ongoing volunteer and community projects to promote social responsibility.
+The Civic Engagement program at Cornell supports a number of ongoing volunteer and community projects to promote social responsibility.
 This allows you to "act on your issue" or support those different social issues that you are passionate about.
-You may find those opportunities here as well as listed in the News and Upcoming Events section of the Civic Engagement homepage.
-We are also able to connect students, faculty, and staff to other service opportunities based on specified interests; please contact our office to begin your involvement and start making a positive impact on the campus community!
+You may find those opportunities here on our webpage.
+We are also able to connect students, faculty, and staff to other service opportunities based on specified interests; please contact our office to begin your involvement and start making a positive impact!

 Iowa College AmeriCorps Program